rainerhahnekamp/type-safe-typescript-with-type-narrowing/README.md

 Fortunately, it doesn't have to be like that.
 There are special libraries that do the validation automatically.

 One of the most popular ones is "zod".
-Other similar libraries are "fast-check", or "yup".

 For every type, we have to come up with a schema first.
 This means we programmatically define the type and store it into a variable.
 So the schema information is also present during the runtime.